What Is a Circuit?

 Closed Circuit

-In its simplest form, a closed circuit is closed loop through which electric current flows.
-A closed circuit means that there is no break whatsoever in the circuit, allowing current to flow from the positive terminal (+) to the negative terminal (-) of the circuit’s power supply.
+A closed circuit is closed loop through which electric current flows.
+A closed circuit means that there is no break whatsoever in the circuit — allowing current to flow from the positive terminal (+) to the negative terminal (-) of the circuit’s power supply.

-- Using our analogy of a racetrack, we can think of the closed circuit as the track itself – our conductor and everything else that makes up the completed circuit, if you will.
-This track could contain race cars, flags, lane changes, barriers or other items that we’ll think of as being analogies for circuit components in our discussion.
+Using our analogy of a racetrack, we can think of the closed circuit as the track itself — our conductor and everything else that makes up the completed circuit.
+This track could contain race cars, flags, lanes, barriers or other items that we’ll think of as being analogies for circuit components.

 Basic Components of Circuits

-Components of a circuit are devices connected within the circuit that perform specific functions to manipulate voltage and current, for the most part.
-To comprehend circuits fully, it’s crucial to acquaint ourselves with the different components that make up a circuit.
-We will explore some basic components, their functions, and their role in shaping the behavior of a circuit.
+Components are devices connected within the circuit that perform specific functions to manipulate voltage and current — for the most part.
+To comprehend circuits fully, it’s crucial to acquaint ourselves with some of the basic components that may make up a circuit.

 Resistors